 Home laundry is something inevitable and probably a boring chore to most people.
-Good news is that, as much as we can’t make laundry day go away, there are ways to make it more fun (though fun is subjective), but definitely faster and better.
+The good news is that, as much as we can’t make laundry day go away, there are ways to make it more fun (though fun is subjective), but definitely faster and better.

 The following are tips on how you can do laundry effortlessly and like a pro: